si-magic/syndiag/README.md

 begs more thinking as to how it should be implemented -->

+### MTU1280_FAIL
+Condition: mtu 1280 check requested, the server in mtu 1280 mode, the PMTU for the connection larger than 1280 octets at the end of response data.

+The mtu 1280 check has been requested with `-T` option, but the PMTUD did not occur.
+It's most likely that the server is not set up correctly.
+Note that `MTU1280_OK` is not defined because syndiag run should fail printing "No data available"(`ENODATA`) to stderr.

+### MTU1280_INVALID
+Condition: mtu 1280 check requested, the server not in mtu 1280 mode

+The mtu 1280 check has been requested with `-T` option, but the server said it was not running in mtu 1280 mode.

 ## Notes
 ### API used
 | API | Field | Remarks |